Avionics and Homemade RC Electronics

 I previously also had an Orange UHF 1 watt 433 MHz transmitter module, but decided to use only the 915 MHz equipment, so I sold the 433 MHz equipment.

-The photos to the right show all the modules I originally purchased to experiment with, when HobbyKing had a good sale.
-For actual flying I have replaced the stock whip antennas with home-made dipole antennas on everything except for the 915 MHz transmitter, which has a FrSky Super 8 antenna.
+The photos to the right show all the modules I originally purchased on which to experiment when HobbyKing had a good sale.
+I replaced the stock whip antennas with home-made dipole antennas on everything except for the 915 MHz transmitter, which has a FrSky Super 8 antenna.
 These various modules have RF output power levels that range from 100 mw to 1 watt, depending on the transceiver module and supply voltage.
 Details on how to build the homemade receivers are below.

 2. 915 MHz Rx, RFM23B @ 3.3V [400 mw], Orange Tx converted to receiver